 - iv) On February 1, 2015, the Company entered into a consulting agreement with Crimson for CFO and COO services.
 Under the agreement, the Company will pay annual consulting fees of \$165,000.
 Crimson will also be entitled to 25,000 common shares of the Company on a monthly basis (subsequently amended to \$5,000 in common shares of the Company on a monthly basis).
 The consulting agreement outlines certain milestone bonuses, which are compensated through the issuance of common shares of the Company.
-During the year ended September 30, 2016, the Company issued 1,000,000 common shares to Crimson for the achievement of milestones. - v) During the year ended September 30, 2014, the Company entered into an office lease ending June 30, 2017.
-The Company's minimum annual lease payment to June 2017 are \$58,418 - vi) On February 4, 2015, the Company entered into a US\$25 million equity line facility agreement with Dutchess Opportunity Fund, II, LP, a Delaware Limited Partnership ("Dutchess").
+During the year ended September 30, 2016, the Company issued 1,000,000 common shares to Crimson for the achievement of milestones. - v) During the nine months ended June 30, 2017, the Company issued a total of 5,500,000 common shares to directors for an aggregate value of \$934,063 for the achievement of milestones (Note14).
+The Company issued a total of 1,790,741 milestone shares to certain consultants for an aggregate value of \$333,870. - vi) During the year ended September 30, 2014, the Company entered into an office lease ending June 30, 2017.
+The Company's minimum annual lease payment to June 2017 are \$58,418 - vii) On February 4, 2015, the Company entered into a US\$25 million equity line facility agreement with Dutchess Opportunity Fund, II, LP, a Delaware Limited Partnership ("Dutchess").
 The Company has filed a preliminary registration statement with the U.S. Securities & Exchange Commission ("SEC") on March 28, 2015 covering the Abattis shares that may be issued to Dutchess under this financing.
 After the SEC has declared the registration statement related to the transaction effective, the Company has the right at its sole discretion over a period of three years to sell up to US\$25 million of common shares to Dutchess under the terms of the financing agreement, which shares will be issued at the current market price less permitted discounts in effect during such issuances.
 Proceeds from this transaction will be used to fund the continued development of the Company's GDERS (grow, dry, extract, refine, sell) strategy spanning the entire industry supply chain from seed to sale.
 The registration statement was voluntarily withdrawn subsequent to September 30, 2016.

-18. CONTINGENCIES
+16. CONTINGENCIES

 - i) The Company is defending a claim from one of its former consultants for breaching a contract to pay for marketing services for approximately \$23,000.
 The Company has filed a counter claim that the plaintiff failed to provide the requested services.
 The outcome of the claim is not determinable and therefore no amounts have been recorded for any potential payments which may have to be made.
-Subsequent to September 30, 2016, the Company settled the claim through the issuance of common shares (note 23). - ii) The Company is defending a claim from one of its former directors for amounts payable to him which he claims were to be settled in common shares.
+During the period ended June 30, 2017, the Company settled the claim through the issuance of common shares. - ii) The Company is defending a claim from one of its former directors for amounts payable to him which he claims were to be settled in common shares.
 The plaintiff has claimed damages of approximately \$300,000.
 The outcome of this claim is not determinable.